ginger51011/hue-forms/README.md

 # hue-forms
 A Python script to control Philips Hue via API through Google Sheets, preferable via Google Forms.
 Since it's very easy to link a Google Form with a Google Sheet, this is a neat way to let democracy decide your lighting.
 Or not.
 I hacked this together real fast like, so no promises that this is any good.

 After installation, run in command-line as `hue_forms`.
-You can test if your form is working by running `hue_forms --test-google-form`.
+You can test if your spreadsheet is working by running `hue_forms --test-google-sheet`.

 # Installation